Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 `for (auto rit = t.rbegin(); rit != t.rend(); rit++)` compiles clean and performs exactly the handle-duplicating copy the deletion exists to prevent.
 Grep reverse loops by hand.

-Two behaviours that a port depends on match upstream. **Both arrive with [wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113) and are not present in a CDT built before it** — on an older toolchain a duplicate `emplace` silently overwrites the row and strands its secondary mapping, and the bounds take only `uint64_t`:
+Two behaviours that a port depends on match upstream. **Both landed in [wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113); a CDT built before it has neither** — there, a duplicate `emplace` silently overwrites the row and strands its secondary mapping, and the bounds take only `uint64_t`:

 - **A duplicate primary key aborts.** `emplace` rejects a key that already exists, as `db_store_i64` did on Antelope, so a contract that relied on that failure keeps failing loudly instead of